 If you are going to skip this section because you think there can’t be two definitions of real-time, please don’t be surprised – there are.
 In fact, the definition of real-time is extremely vague, and it differs a lot from company to company or, to be more exact, from business task to business task.

 Our big data consulting team has come up with the following definition:

 As real-time is often confused with instantaneous, let’s clarify the time frames for data input and response.
 As far as data input is concerned, the real-time processing engine can be designed to either push or pull data.
 The most widespread example is a push option with an incessantly flowing high-volume data (also known as streaming).
 However, the real-time processing engine is not always capable of ingesting streaming data.
 Alternatively, it can be designed to pull data by asking if any new data has arrived.
 The time between such queries depends on business needs and can vary from milliseconds to hours.

 Correspondingly, the response time also varies.
 For instance, a self-driving car requires a very fast response time – just several milliseconds.
-If we deal with sensors installed, say, to a wind turbine and they communicate a slowly growing gearbox oil temperature, which is still below the critical level but higher than normal, we need one-minute response time to change blade pitch, thus offloading the turbine and preventing machine breakdown or even fire.
+If we deal with sensors installed, say, on a wind turbine, and they communicate a slowly growing gearbox oil temperature, which is still below the critical level but higher than normal, we need one-minute response time to change blade pitch, thus offloading the turbine and preventing machine breakdown or even fire.
 However, a bank’s analytical system would allow several minutes to assess the creditworthiness of an applicant; and a retailer’s dynamic pricing can take up to an hour to update.
 Still, all these examples are considered real-time.

 Although in general organizations value managing data in real time, not all the companies go for real-time big data analytics.
 The reasons could be different: the lack of expertise or insufficient funds, the fear of the associated challenges or overall management team’s reluctance.
 However, those companies who implement real-time analytics can gain a competitive advantage.